Indians in Panama

-There are an estimated 8,000 people of Indian origin in Panama.
-They are employed in the shipping industry while others are mainly engaged in commerce.
-A majority are Hindu with a substantial Muslim and Sikh minority and they maintain Hindu temples, Gurdwaras and mosques in Panama City and Colón.
+There are an estimated 15,000 people of Indian origin in Panama.
+Many are employed in the shipping industry while others are mainly engaged in commerce.
+A majority are Hindu, with a substantial Muslim and Sikh minority, and they maintain Hindu temples, gurdwaras, and mosques in Panama City and Colón.

-Panama's Indian community originates from Punjab, Gujarat and Sindh (now a part of Pakistan).
+The majority of Panama's Indian community originates from Punjab, Gujarat, and Sindh (now a part of Pakistan).
 The first significant immigration was during the US phase of the building of the Panama Canal and were primarily from the Caribbean (islands and British Guiana, now Guyana) under British rule.
-Many of the founders of the Colon Free Zone were Indians.
+Many of the founders of the Colón Free Zone were Indians.
 Since then, the Indian community has grown with a slow but steady stream of immigrants.

-Panamanians of Indian descent speak their native languages which could include Punjabi, Gujarati and Sindhi.
+Panamanians of Indian descent speak their native languages which include Punjabi, Gujarati, and Sindhi.
 Spanish is also used in the community between speakers of two languages that are not mutually intelligible.